reflux/refluxjs/README.md

 // initialCallback will be invoked immediately with "the initial data" as first argument
 ```

 Remember the `listenables` shortcut property in `createStore`?
 In case you use that with other stores, it supports `getDefaultData`.
-That data is sent to the normal listening callback, or a `this.<listenablename>Default` method if that exists.
+That data is sent to the normal listening callback, or a `this.on<Listenablename>Default` method if that exists.

 ## Colophon